Conceiving Architectural Design as a User Interface | Part 2

 Other Testing Strategies

 McKay also arrives at a few other helpful strategies to ensure final designs relate well to human experience, modified below to apply to building design.
+“Users know their goals but not how to achieve them. [p56]”

 Take a view, a series of views (Storyboard), or a planar drawing, and mark every architectural element to evaluate for purposeful communicative qualities.
 The process could be similar to “redlining” in the design phase, to identify or edit interpretable architectural features.